 9. Visit Sumner Beach

-Sumner beach is a 400-meter white sand beach located just a 20-minute drive from Christchurch CBD.
-It also features a busy boardwalk promenade that follows the length of the beach and is home to great cafes, restaurants, and boutique-style stores.
+The beach also features a busy boardwalk promenade that follows the length of the beach and is home to great cafes, restaurants, and boutique-style stores.
 Visiting in the summer is easily one of the best things to do in Christchurch.

 It is typically safe to go swimming here, and lifeguards are on duty between November and March.
 But there are strong currents at times from Avon Heathcote Estuary, so be careful and only swim between the flags.